 7”—The minimum distance the bottom of a hanging light fixture should be from the floor (if it’s in a space where people will be walking underneath).

 36”—The distance a light switch should be above the floor.
-Leave 1&1/2” to 2” between the switch and door trim.
+Leave 1 and 1/2 to 2 inches between the switch and door trim.

 Arranging furniture is one of the elements of decorating that continues to confound people.
 The following numbers will help eliminate the confusion (as will these 10 tips for arranging furniture).